-Luke is currently under commission to the Bush Theatre and is writing a new play under attachment to the National Theatre New Work Department.
+Luke’s latest play was written under commission to the Bush Theatre, and he is writing a new play under attachment to the National Theatre New Work Department.

 For TV Luke writes drama and comedy and has had original ideas under option to Lovely Day and Hat Trick.
 He was selected to participate in the Channel 4 Screenwriting Course 2014, which led to his original drama script AUTUMN.

 His debut radio play for BBC Radio 4 THE COMING TIDE was broadcast in 2017.

 The Gate Theatre, Edinburgh Festival and UK Tour